home-assistant/developers.home-assistant/docs/hassio_addon_publishing.md

 #### Locally build containers

-Starting Hass.io 0.26, it is possible to distribute add-ons that will be built on the users machine.
+Starting Supervisor 26, it is possible to distribute add-ons that will be built on the users machine.
 The advantage is that as a developer it is easy to test an idea and see if people are interested in your add-ons.
 This method includes installing and potentially compiling code.
 This means that installing such an add-on is slow and adds more wear and tear to users SD card/hard drive than the above mentioned pre-build solution.
 It also has a higher chance of failure if one of the dependencies of the container has changed or is no longer available.

 Use this option when you are playing with add-ons and seeing if someone is interested in your work.
 Once you're an established repository, please migrate to pushing builds to Docker Hub as it greatly improves the user experience.
 In the future we will mark locally built add-ons in the add-on store to warn users.